OSTEOPATHIC BOARD CERTIFICATION

 • Signed applicant statement and ethical certification statement

-• 30 CMEs for Pediatric Dermatology clinical pathway during the previous three years of application
+• Documentation of 30 hours of CME in Pediatric Dermatology during the three years prior to application

 Exam Fees